panchania83/nova-uploadcare-image-link-field/README.md

 An file field using the UploadCare API.

-You can upload an file through drag-and-drop, url or google drive.
-The file is stored on Uploadcare and saved as a url in the model.
+You can upload a file through drag-and-drop, url or Google Drive.
+The file is stored on Uploadcare and saved as an URL in the model.

 ### Installing